Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Preliminaries: Duality mappings and best approximation

+An extensive treatment on duality mappings can be found in Cioranescu~\cite{CioBOOK1990}.
+Other relevant treatments in the context of nonlinear functional analysis are by Brezis~\cite[Chapter~1]{BreBOOK2011}, Deimling~\cite[Section~12]{DeiBOOK1985}, Chidume~\cite[Chapter~3]{ChiBOOK2009} and Zeidler~\cite[Chapter~32.3d]{ZeiBOOK1990b}, while an early treatment on duality mappings is by Lions~\cite[Chapter~2, Section~2.2]{LioBOOK1969}.
+We recall results for duality mappings that will be useful for the characterization of best approximations and residual minimizers. \begin{definition}[Duality mapping] Let $\mbbY$ be a normed vector space.
+The multivalued mapping ${\mathcal{J}_\mbbY: \mbbY\to 2^{\mbbY^\ast}}$ defined by

 is the \emph{duality mapping} on $\mbbY$. \end{definition} By the Hahn-Banach extension Theorem (see, e.g.,~\cite[Corollary 1.3]{BreBOOK2011}), the set $\mathcal{J}_\mbbY(y)\subset \mbbY^*$ is non-empty for every $y\in \mbbY$.
-Observe that the definition of the duality mapping depends on the norm that is used in~$\mbbY$.
 Some basic properties of $\mathcal{J}_\mbbY$ are summarized in the following. \begin{proposition}[Duality mapping] Let $\mbbY$ be a normed vector space and \mbox{$y\in \mbbY$}. \begin{enumerate}[(i)] \item The set $\mathcal{J}_\mbbY(y)\subset\mbbY^*$ is bounded, convex, and closed. \item The duality mapping $\mathcal{J}_\mbbY$ is homogeneous, and it is monotone in the sense that:

 for all $y,z\in \mbbY$, for all $y^\ast\in \mathcal J_\mbbY(y)$ and for all $z^\ast\in \mathcal J_\mbbY(z)$. \item For any~$y^*\in \mcJ_\mbbY(y)$, its norm supremum is achieved by~$y$, i.e.,